 The nationalization of certain jobs — providing Emiratis more employment opportunities in the private sector — has gained traction over the past years.
 It has not only restricted employment of non-Emiratis but also makes it not usual for a qualified foreign professional to work under a less qualified Emirati boss.

 4. It takes a long time to get things done

 Paperwork may take longer than usual.
 Applying for your resident or work visas, opening bank accounts, or mobile phone subscriptions may have to go through Dubai bureaucracy.
 Some documents are in Arabic and need translations back and forth expats need to get a certified and reliable translation company.

 The extreme temperature during the summer season can be very unpleasant to newcomers.

 Newcomers will always need to adjust to a new city.
 This applies to getting around the local culture, driving around, and familiarizing street signs and traffic laws.
 Dubai, unfortunately, has this problem where driving can be difficult and erratic.
 Not all streets are clearly marked and directions are given in landmarks.
 Making the wrong turn can take you back half an hour to get in the right direction.

 7. Not all healthcare providers are reliable

-As good as bigger, more established providers provide excellent service, smaller clinics and outlying hospitals don’t offer the same peace of mind.
-Perhaps language problem or inexperienced staff, but it pays to get treatments from the reliable providers.
+As good as bigger, more established providers provide excellent service, smaller clinics, and outlying hospitals don’t offer the same peace of mind.
+Perhaps language problems or inexperienced staff, but it pays to get treatments from reliable providers.